Publish pages as you go! Do not try to hide them by just saving them as drafts.

 Line Two (new line without a new paragraph)

 On MacOs, you can insert a non-breaking space by holding down your option key while typing a space.
-I don't know if there is an equivalent keyboard shortcut in Windows 10.
+I don't know if there is an equivalent keyboard shortcut in Windows.

-Images on this site often have a small magnifying glass in the lower right hand corner.
+Images on this site often have a small magnifying glass in the lower right hand corner, known as a zoom icon.
 Clicking on that brings up a popup window showing the full sized image.
 Images added using the rich text editor have this automatically added to them.
-To prevent that from happening, the image needs to be shorter than 300px or narrower than 400px.
+If you want to prevent the image from being given a zoom icon, the image needs to be less than than 300px tall or narrower than 400px wide.

 Although you can password protect a page, the video you are hosting somewhere else has their own permission settings.
 Please check the privacy setting pages of the video sharing platform you're using to host your videos.

 For YouTube videos, please refer to their Change video privacy settings page.
 In the "About privacy settings" section, it goes into detail about the available settings: public, private, and unlisted.
 As of writing this, there is no option to password protect a video.

 For Vimeo videos, please refer to their Privacy settings overview page.
 As of writing this, password protection is available but you will need to purchase a subscription plan.